Skip to main content

 Basel, Switzerland

-Best dates: November 23 2023 to December 23, 2024
+Best dates: November 27, 2025, to December 23, 2025

 What makes it unique: Grand markets and celebrations

 Everything in Switzerland seemingly lends itself to the winter wonderland theme, right?
 From quaint houses to snow-capped mountains, this country is the perfect backdrop to holiday festivities.
-But, the Winter Markets in Basel are widely considered the biggest and most beautiful you can find anywhere in this picturesque landscape.
+But the Winter Markets in Basel are widely considered the biggest and most beautiful you can find anywhere in this picturesque landscape.

-One of our favourite things to do is climb up the St. Martin’s tower and look out over the 160 meticulously decorated stalls that have popped up across Barfuserplatz and Munsterplatz, or the famous Christmas pyramid that’s lit up with 13-meters of lights.
+One of our favorite things to do is climb up the St. Martin’s tower and look out over the 160 meticulously decorated stalls that have popped up across Barfuserplatz and Munsterplatz, or the famous Christmas pyramid that’s lit up with 13-meters of lights.
 From up there you can practically smell the steaming fondue and authentic Basel Lackerli, which is a local twist on gingerbread.
 Thanks to all the calories you’ll burn on the climb, you can totally indulge in raclette, boozy hot punch and then maybe some local handmade fares.

 Copenhagen, Denmark

-Best dates: November 3, 2023 to January 1, 2024
+Best dates: November 15, 2025, to January 5, 2026

 What makes it unique: Christmas hygge

-If you’re looking to enjoy a chic, cosy and Scandi-Winter wrapped up in perfectly chunky sweaters, look no further than Copenhagen.
+If you’re looking to enjoy a chic, cozy and Scandi-Winter wrapped up in perfectly chunky sweaters, look no further than Copenhagen.
 Here, there are a few Winter Markets to explore, but the events at Tivoli Gardens are by far the biggest and brightest.

 This year for the first time ever, Tivoli will light up a Christmas Tree in the lake.
-But, that’s not nearly all the décor on display, with the team counting some half a million twinkling lights, 70,000 Christmas baubles and 1,000 Christmas trees across the event.
+Butthat’s not nearly all the décor on display, with the team counting some half a million twinkling lights, 70,000 Christmas baubles and 1,000 Christmas trees across the event.
 For the best views, be sure to ride the Ferris wheel to admire the twinkling lights and the 60 Scandinavian-style wooden huts.
-And if you’re hungry, be sure to grab a local treat of caramelised almonds and cinnamon infused glogg, which is the Dane’s take on mulled wine.
+And if you’re hungry, be sure to grab a local treat of caramelized almonds and cinnamon infused glogg, which is the Dane’s take on mulled wine.

 Celebrate the holidays with The Social Hub!

-By providing your email address, you agree to our
+By providing your email address, you agree to our Privacy Notice.